Latest posts by Brad Smith (see all)

 However, they differ slightly in a few areas.

-Otherwise, go with WhiteSmoke if you want to save a few bucks and take advantage of the Translator tool.
+Otherwise, go with WhiteSmoke app if you want to check your spelling and punctuation, save a few bucks, and take advantage of the proofreading and prowriting aid Translator Tool.